basarat/demo-generics/script.md

 Note the constraint was there even when we left it untyped like raw JS.
 But in that case it's implicit, you have to figure out a way to explain it to the user and there is no meaningful way for tools to use that knowledge.
 Here TypeScript can enforce these constraints.

-The usefullness of generics shines even you have object literals and can prevent typos e.g.
+The usefullness of generics shines even when you have object literals and can prevent typos e.g.
 * Here I have a names queue where each item has a `name` property
 * I can push an object that has the name property.
 * However if I try to push something that doesn't conform to the name object due to a typo I get a compiler error.

 ```js